conedevelopment/root-docs/fields.md

 $field = BelongsToMany::make(__('Teams'), 'teams');
 ```

-When using as subresource, you may define editable pivot fields:
+When using as subresource, you may define editable pivot fields.
+Use the `withPivotFields` instead of the `withFields`:

 > Only existing models can be attached, creating relatable models from the subresource is not supported.